-This month I’ve had a month of coincidences and going with what ‘feels’ right.
+Recently I’ve had many moments of coincidences and going with what ‘feels’ right.
 The first few months of starting your own business are probably the hardest, you are super excited but also scared and often we fall into a scarcity mindset where we take whatever job comes along.
 We tune out of our intuition and start doing things we ‘think’ we should do.
 I was very guilty of this and read all about how important networking events were so I signed up yet deep in my stomach I felt a resistance.
 After that I promised myself to listen to my intuition particularly with promises of work and potential projects.
 I’ve actually started saying ‘no’ and each time i haven’t regretted it!

 My yoga teacher said we are in a new age where we have all the information we need but it is more important than ever to develop an inner wisdom that discerns what will be good and truthful and what is a waste of our time.